‘Buckle up’: It would take $100 oil to stop the Canadian dollar from skidding to 75¢

 Keep on truckin’

-Tesla Inc. shares are the rise in premarket action after it unveiled its prototype of a huge truck and sporty new car it says will hit 60 in just under two seconds.
+Tesla Inc. shares are on the rise in premarket action after it unveiled its prototype of a huge truck and sporty new car it says will hit 60 in just under two seconds.

 The truck could hit 60 in 20 seconds if it's carrying its top load, said chief executive officer Elon Musk, who showed off the vehicles Thursday night at an airport hangar.